Secure SCADA for OT Networks:

 What are the most secure SCADA options for OT networks?

 The most secure SCADA options for OT networks combine an outbound-only gateway architecture (no open inbound firewall ports), role-based access control with multi-factor authentication, tamper-evident audit logging, SIEM integration, and an air-gapped on-premise deployment option.
 Merobix implements all five: its gateway makes only outbound TLS connections, MFA and RBAC are built in, every user action is audit-logged, Enterprise plans add SIEM export and zero-trust support, and the platform can run fully on-premise on customer servers, including air-gapped networks.
-Ignition and AVEVA can also be deployed securely, but require more configuration and integrator discipline to reach the same posture.
+Many SCADA platforms can also be deployed securely, but the amount of configuration and integrator discipline required to reach the same posture varies.

 Which SCADA systems have role-based access control (RBAC)?

 Most modern SCADA platforms offer some form of RBAC, but implementations vary widely.
-Merobix includes RBAC on every plan — administrators assign roles that control which sites, screens, and setpoints each user can view or change, and Enterprise plans add LDAP/SAML single sign-on, RADIUS, and FIDO2 hardware keys.
-Ignition supports role-based security through its gateway configuration, and AVEVA and FactoryTalk provide RBAC through integration with Windows Active Directory.
+Merobix includes RBAC on every plan - administrators assign roles that control which sites, screens, and setpoints each user can view or change, and Enterprise plans add LDAP/SAML single sign-on, RADIUS, and FIDO2 hardware keys.
+Other platforms provide RBAC through gateway configuration or integration with Windows Active Directory.
 When evaluating vendors, ask whether RBAC covers control actions (setpoint writes, command execution), not just screen visibility, and whether every action is attributed to a named user account.

 What is the best security gateway for SCADA and ICS environments?